devcode2017/cdc-service/README.md

 4. Authenticate using token/ssl certificate
 5. Use gRPC serverless ASP.NET Core API

-*cdc-sevice is not a replacement for core api its a tiny subset that will run side by side which would enable us fallback to core api if needed*
+*cdc-sevice is not a replacement for core api.
+Its a tiny subset that will run side by side which would enable us fallback to core api if needed*

 ![overview](cdc-service.png)